 Follow the author on Twitter at: https://twitter.com/LegalDocsPro

-You can view sample legal document packages for sale by visiting: http://www.legaldocspro.com/downloads.aspx
+You can view other sample legal document packages for sale by visiting: http://www.legaldocspro.com/downloads.aspx

 Please note that the author of this blog post, Stan Burman is NOT an attorney and as such is unable to provide any specific legal advice.
 The author is NOT engaged in providing any legal, financial, or other professional services, and any information contained in this blog post is NOT intended to constitute legal advice.